 - Developing a Blueprint for the Culm that will be the masterplan for the whole catchment for the next 25 years, co-created by the people that live and work within the catchment and the organisations that have a role in the area.

 Our approach is to work throughout the catchment, engaging with people affected by, or playing a role in, the river and its tributaries.
 A multi-agency team is delivering the project, comprising specialists in natural flood management, community engagement and biodiversity.

 - Using scenario-forecasting to explore the potential impacts of climate change on the catchment; ecological network mapping overlaid onto hydrological studies highlight key areas of multiple benefit and best added value show how innovative nature-based techniques can help mitigate impacts and adapt to the new circumstances.

 - Involve people in shaping a new governance solution for the catchment – the Blueprint for the Culm.

 We will create three ‘demonstration zones’ where the new techniques will be tested and demonstrated:

 - Headwaters zone in the Blackdown Hills AONB –Interventions might include restoring the mires where the river and its tributaries arise whilst improving the fortunes for the endangered population of white-clawed crayfish.

 Across the catchment we are testing a range of nature-based interventions, shaped by its landscape and history, its communities and their aspirations.
-Examples might include:
+Examples include: